 Given $(U_t, B_t)=(u_t, b_t)$, $B_{\max}$ and the constraints (\ref{eq:peakPowerCharging})-(\ref{eq:ouputNonnegative}), the set of feasible energy requests at time $t$ is given by

-If selling energy to the UP is allowed, then the feasible set is as in (\ref{eq:feasibleSetY}), without the $[\cdot]^+$ operator.
+If selling energy to the UP is allowed, then the feasible set is as in Eq. (\ref{eq:feasibleSetY}), but without the $[\cdot]^+$ operator.

-We design an EMP that decides on the grid load at each TS $t$ while satisfying the above constraints.
-We consider a model predictive control approach, whereby the user load and the cost of energy are known beforehand within the prediction horizon $[t+1,\ldots,t+H_F]$, and our goal is to jointly minimize the information leaked about a user's energy consumption as well as the cost the user incurs to purchase energy from the UP.
+The EMP computes the grid load at each TS while satisfying the above constraints.
+We consider a model predictive control approach, whereby the user load and the cost of energy are known beforehand within the prediction horizon $[t+1,\ldots,t+H_F]$, and the goal is to jointly minimize the information leaked about a user's energy consumption as well as the cost the user incurs to purchase energy from the UP.
 While non-causal knowledge of the electricity price for the typical range of interest is a realistic assumption in today's energy networks, non-causal knowledge of power consumption is appropriate for appliances whose activity can be accurately predicted, e.g., refrigerators, boilers, heaters and electric vehicles.
 We note that the setting studied in \cite{Giaconi:2017SGC}, which assumes all future energy consumption and cost information to be known beforehand, is a lower bound on the setting studied in this paper, as more information leads to a better privacy-cost trade-off.

 Let the target load at time $t$ be denoted by $W_t$.
-We measure the privacy leakage as the average variance of the grid load $G^N$ from the target load profile $W^N$:
+We measure the privacy leakage as the average variance of the grid load $G^N$ from the target load profile $W^N$

 according to which, perfect privacy is achieved when $G_t = W_t$, $\forall t$.
-We adopt squared distance in (\ref{eq:privacy}) so that we do not differentiate between negative and positive deviations of the grid load with respect to the target load.
+We adopt squared distance in (\ref{eq:privacy}) not to discriminate between negative and positive deviations of $G_t$ from $W_t$.
 The average cost incurred by the user is given by

-where $C_t$ is the cost of power at time $t$, which is determined by the specific ToU tariff employed by the UP.
+where $C_t$ is the cost of energy at time $t$, which is determined by the specific ToU tariff employed by the UP.